Skip to main content

 It's an offence to drive a car if your ability to drive safely is affected.
 It's your responsibility to decide if it's safe to drive.
 If you're in any doubt, do not drive.

-If you take recreational drugs, such as cannabis, cocaine and heroin, while you are taking tramadol, you're more likely to get serious side effects.
+Yes, using recreational drugs, such as cannabis, cocaine and heroin, with tramadol, increases the chance of serious side effects.
 These include:

-If you take MDMA (ecstasy), cocaine, amphetamines or LSD while taking tramadol, you may develop a condition called serotonin syndrome.
-Serotonin syndrome occurs when the levels of a chemical in your brain called serotonin become too high.
+Using MDMA (ecstasy), cocaine, amphetamines or LSD with tramadol can cause serotonin syndrome.
+This is when the levels of a brain chemical called serotonin become too high.

 Symptoms of severe serotonin syndrome can include: